joelouthan/Theologicus/src/confession-1689/1689-22-6-i-exalt-thee.md

 ### Neither prayer nor any other part of religious worship, is now under the gospel, tied unto, or made more acceptable by any place in which it is performed, or towards which it is directed; but God is to be worshipped everywhere in spirit and in truth

->John 4:21 (CSB) Jesus told her, “Believe me, woman, an hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.
+>John 4:21 Jesus told her, “Believe me, woman, an hour is coming when you will worship the Father neither on this mountain nor in Jerusalem.

->Malachi 1:11 (CSB) “My name will be great among the nations, from the rising of the sun to its setting.
+>Malachi 1:11 “My name will be great among the nations, from the rising of the sun to its setting.
 Incense and pure offerings will be presented in my name in every place because my name will be great among the nations,” says the LORD of Armies.

->1 Timothy 2:8 (CSB) Therefore, I want the men in every place to pray, lifting up holy hands without anger or argument.
+>1 Timothy 2:8 Therefore, I want the men in every place to pray, lifting up holy hands without anger or argument.

 First and foremost, it is not the building that gives God worship rather, his glory fills the whole earth (Psalm 72:19).
 There is not a place on earth, in heavens or under the earth where he is not.
 His presence is always with us.
 Therefore, being that is true, we are called to worship in spirit and in truth.

 ### as in private families

->Acts 10:2 (CSB) He was a devout man and feared God along with his whole household.
+>Acts 10:2 He was a devout man and feared God along with his whole household.
 He did many charitable deeds for the Jewish people and always prayed to God.

 Christian, this is the call to lead worship in your homes.